Tarbert, County Kerry: Tarbert Island

-Also on the island is a small lighthouse and an electricity plant, Tarbert Power Station, with four oil-fired turbines and a capacity of 640MW.
+Also on the island is a small lighthouse and an electricity plant, Tarbert Power Station, with four oil-fired turbines and a capacity of 640 MW.
 This plant, opened in 1969, was the site of an explosion in 2003 that killed two workers and seriously injured another.
 The plant was due to be de-commissioned in 2010, with the loss of 130 jobs.
 However, the plant was purchased by Spanish power company Endesa in January 2009.
 As of 2023, the plant was operated by SSE.

 Built heritage

 Bridewell

 Tarbert's bridewell is a former courthouse and prison in the village.
 Built in 1831, it was used for trying local court cases and for holding prisoners awaiting transfer to the County Jail in Tralee.
 The jail closed in 1874 but the courthouse continued in use until the 1950s.
 In 1993, the complex was reopened as a museum and visitor centre.